theemadnes/gke-keda-pubsub-test/README.md

 # gke-keda-pubsub-test
-The repo name says it all - just testing a sample autoscaled app for job processing
+The repo name says it all - just testing a sample autoscaled app for job processing.
+Uses GCP BuildPacks for image builds.

 #### infra setup